laggykiller/sticker-convert/docs/COMPILING.md

 Install the required python modules with `pip3 install -r requirements-build.txt`

 ## 3.1 Executables / Binaries (Windows)
-NOTE: You may run `get-deps-windows.bat` to get them automatically
+NOTE: You may run `python3 get_deps.py` to get them automatically.
+Please run as Administrator.

 For Windows, the following executables are required:
 - `ffmpeg.exe` and `ffprobe.exe`